Rise and Shine

 This allows the group to share its story clearly, effective way that viewers can readily understand.

 Each Instagram post should tell the story of your nonprofit group’s influence.
 Edits can build on all images or videos to allow users all this story and explain how the actions help the group.
+Setting up a Milkshake website is also a great idea.

 3. Use Related Hashtags.